oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 5. Check the database edition of the source database.

-   In this livelab you have used Oracle Marketplace image for source database which uses Oracle Database Enterprise Edition.
+   Your source database is in **Enterprise Edition** since the Oracle Marketplace Image used in previous lab provisions Enterprise Edition database.

-   However , in case you would like know the database edition for your on-premises database then refer the below steps.
+   In case you would like know the database edition for your on-premises database then refer the below steps.

    Execute the below query after connecting to database using sqlplus.
      ```console